eventhorizongames/immortals-design-document/demo-main.md

 The demo will be a single area map.
 The map will contain a few Immortals and NPC's.
-The point of the demo is to accumulate enough Immortal Eggs within the time-limit You will start off by giving your Immortal Charms.
+The point of the demo is to accumulate enough Immortal Eggs within the time-limit.
+You will start off by giving your Immortal Charms.
 On round start, you hunt Immortals.
 On finding an Immortal you will weaken it to Egg form.